AyushDeshmukh2005/HM0040_Team-Tech-Trio/README.md

 •	3.
 Models
 •	The models define the structure of the data and relationships in the database.
 Unfortunately, I was unable to retrieve the files in the backend/models directory.
-You can refer to this directory to understand the data models used in your application.